 Kill the MQL

-Business Marketing Lead at Solv., Lauren Alt, says this is the first and foremost rule of alignment.
+Our Director of Demand Generation, Lauren Alt-Kishpaugh, says this is the first and foremost rule of alignment.
 The meaning of a "Marketing Qualified Lead" is defined differently at each organization, which can cause confusion and diminish its value.
 Furthermore, those outside the marketing department sometimes see it as a worthless metric, because without a top of the funnel, there’s no bottom.

 Decide on a reliable attribution model